planety/prologue-examples/08_routes_query_params/README.md

-# Reading query parameters in URL
+# Passing and reading query parameters